“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Hey!
 Takori-san!”

-Thackeray stopped and looked up, shielding his eyes from the flashing lights.
-“Evening, Mariko,” he replied.
-The woman was leaning out of a second-story window over the Blue Dragon marquee.
+The woman leaned out of a second-story window above the Blue Dragon marquee.
 “Who’s your friend?”

 “We call him Matlock.
 Matti-san.”